viglesiasce/tekton-workshop/README.md

     kubectl get pods
     ```

-1. Apply the TaskRun in your cluster
+1. Apply the TaskRun in your cluster.

     ```
     kubectl apply -f taskruns/hello-world.yaml